voxel-community/bootcamp-twixel/07-authentication/README.md

 </details>

 Super!
-So now if a user attempts to create a new joke, they'll be redirected to the login page because a `userId` is required to create a new joke.
+So now if a user attempts to create a new twix, they'll be redirected to the login page because a `userId` is required to create a new twix.

 ### Build Logout Action